sarah-quinones/faer-rs/book/book.typ

 so that the computation can be performed.

-This last step is done using a vectorized microkernel, which heavily uses SIMD instructions (single instruction, multiple data) to maximize efficiency.
+This last step is done using a vectorized microkernel, which heavily uses SIMD instructions to maximize efficiency.
 The number of registers limits the size of the microkernel.

 During each iteration $p'$ of the microkernel, we can bring in $m_r$ elements